UPDATE (April 29, 2022):

 - Physically active individuals such as labourers or athletes

 Ultimately, protecting yourself and recovering from heatstroke is all about assessing your symptoms and taking quick action to cool down a rapidly heating body to avoid complications.
 Keep reading more informative posts on Zameen Blog.
-You can also email us your views and comments on email@example.com.
+You can also email us your views and comments at email@example.com.